Why Diversity Matters

 BY ANA M. ALAYA

-With no racial group claiming a majority, Rutgers-Newark once again has been dubbed by U.S. News & World Report as the most diverse campus in the country.
+With no racial group claiming a majority, Rutgers University-Newark once again has been dubbed by U.S. News & World Report as the most diverse campus in the country.